jb-ks/matomo-opt-out-no-default-storage/README.md

 - no iframe
 - no cookies (using HTML5 Web Storage instead)
 - fallback message for disabled JavaScript
-- fallback message for old browsers that don’t support HTML5 Web Storage
+- fallback message for very old browsers that don’t support HTML5 Web Storage (approx. before 2010)
 - check for browser’s *Do Not Track* setting
 - support for multiple languages in one page